webauthn-open-source/fido2-server-demo/README.md

 npm start
 ```

-Note: this has been developed and tested on MacOS X, and [webauthn.org](https://webauthn.org) is running this server on Ubuntu Linux.
+Note: this has been developed and tested on MacOS X, and webauthn.org was running this server on Ubuntu Linux.
 It has not been tested on Windows -- please open [issues](https://github.com/apowers313/fido2-server-demo/issues) for Windows bugs.

 Note: this project uses `async` / `await` and requires node.js 7.6+.
 If you are running OpenSSH >1.1.0 (e.g. - Debian Buster), it requires node.js 10+.